TheGoodlike13/liberty_or_death/README.md

 Why so serious?
 I'll just ignore that.

 Immediately we're sent to [#not_so_apt](#not_so_apt) to download things.
-Normally, I'd love this shit, but I'm trying to get this done on a linux VM here.
+Normally, I'd love this shit, but I'm trying to get this done on a Linux VM here.
 What happened to all the slick one liner programs that just magically install shit?
 Wasn't that part of the appeal?
 I feel like my illusion has been shattered.